Dhanush1608/zomato_sql_data_analysis/README.md

-# Zomato SQL Data Analysis Project
+# SQL Project: Data Analysis for Zomato - A Food Delivery Company